jesonline/JesBot/README.md

 ## Why "JES"?

 My initials are JS.
 Say them fast enough and you get Jes.
-It started as a nickname my school best friend and I came up with when creating alter egos for each other.
-But Jes became more than a nickname — she is my alter ego.
-Bolder, more confident, more get-it-done.
+It started as a nickname my school best friend and I came up with, without putting a lot of thought into it.
+And Jes stuck around.
+She is my alter ego - the bolder, more confident, more get-it-done version of me.
 When it came to building an AI that would represent me to the world, who better to be than Jes?

 ---

 ## How it works

-- Frontend: vanilla HTML, CSS, JavaScript — single file, no frameworks
+- Frontend: vanilla HTML, CSS, JavaScript - one single file, no frameworks
 - AI: Claude Sonnet 4.6 via Anthropic API
 - Hosting: Netlify
-- System prompt trains JES on my background, experience, projects, and personality
+- The system prompt is where the real work is - it trains JES on my background, experience, projects, personality, and the stories behind all of it

 ---

-## To run locally

-1. Clone this repo
-2. Add your Anthropic API key to the `ANTHROPIC_API_KEY` variable in `index.html`
-3. Open `index.html` in a browser
+## A note on building with AI

+I built this using Claude as a coding assistant.
+I came up with the concept, designed the UI in Figma, wrote the entire system prompt, and made every product and design decision along the way.
+Claude handled the implementation.

+Honestly, using AI as a tool to actually build something felt like the most fitting way to make this.
+I did not want to just talk about loving AI.
+I wanted to show it.

 ---